OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 ## Local binder (better name?
 [Binder@home?])

-Scenario: Luc, a researcher, discovered a nice computing environment on Binder.
+Scenario 1: Luc, a researcher, discovered a nice computing environment on Binder.
 Maybe a notebook demonstrating an interesting workflow to analyze data.
 He wants to use it more intensively on his own data.

+Scenarion 2: Luc has found a notebook & binder environment published with a paper, and he wants to re-execute the notebook to reproduce and start his research in the field.
+However, no binder (compute) resources are available in the cloud.
+The computation takes 20 minutes on a standard PC and he would like to run the this calculation on his Desktop PC because that resources is readily available and idle 99% of the time.

 Setup: Luc recreates the same environment on his local server by just changing the server name in the binder URL.